pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 # The `dir` function

-The built-in `dir()` function lists names defined in an object.
+The built-in `dir()` function lists all symbols defined in an object.
 For a module, it includes functions, classes, and variables.
 It can also be used without arguments to list names in the current module.

 ```python
 # Example: Using the dir function.